miriamtocino/share-is-evolve/README.md

 Project Description
 =======
+Hi there, source peeker!

-Personal Website of Software Engineer Jose Antonio Escribano [shareisevolve.com](http://shareisevolve.com/).
+Here is where you can find the code belonging to the personal website of software engineer Jose Antonio Escribano [shareisevolve.com](http://shareisevolve.com/).

 Below you find a list of important information and details, that I use on a daily basis, or I will need in the future if I haven't worked on the project for a long time ☺